lesept777/MLP-for-ESP32/README.md

-# MLP-for-ESP32
+# Multi Layer Perceptron library for ESP32
-Multi layer perceptron library for ESP32
+This library is designed to be used with the Arduino IDE.